toneyu/Penrod/README.md

 ### Made by Tone Yu

-# Install and running Instructions
+# Install and Running Instructions
 Access project @ https://github.com/toneyu/Penrod

 1. In desired project folder, download repo by entering this command in terminal